 US, international and industry partners topple infrastructure of popular info-stealer malware

-- From 19 to 22 May 2025, European, American, and Canadian authorities dismantled over 300 servers and neutralized 650 domains linked to a major malware operation worldwide.
+- European, American, and Canadian authorities took down over 300 servers and neutralized 650 domains worldwide from May 19 to 22, 2025.

 EU, US authorities take down malware network